Chris Dillon: Family

+Judge Dillon is married to Ann (née Finley), a special education teacher with whom he has had five children: Sally, Matt, Anna, Molly, and Sam.

 Career

 Following law school, Judge Dillon practiced law at Young Moore Henderson in Raleigh, focusing on administrative, business, and real estate law.

 Judge Dillon has been licensed by the North Carolina Real Estate Commission as a broker for over twenty years and has worked as a commercial real estate broker where he created and managed a number of investment real estate entities.

 In 2006, Judge Dillon helped start a community bank where he served as a Senior Vice President.
 In 2011, he returned to private practice, representing a number of small business owners, professionals, and a state occupational licensing board.

 In 2012, Judge Dillon was elected to an eight-year term on the North Carolina Court of Appeals.
 Judge Dillon has been an adjunct professor, teaching real estate focused courses at both UNC School of Law and Campbell School of Law.
 In 2018, Judge Dillon was awarded his LLM degree from the Duke University School of Law in the field of Judicial Studies.

 Throughout his career, Judge Dillon has served on a number of civic boards and committees, including DHIC, Inc. (formerly Downtown Housing Improvement Corporation), the North Carolina Bar Association, and the Friends of the NC Museum of Natural Sciences.
 He has taught youth Sunday School at Edenton Street United Methodist Church since 1990.